 Question #6: So what does this all mean?

-I suggest that if you’re adding an authorized user solely to receive an additional bonus, you should just make up a name to give to Chase.
-You’ll receive the new credit card with the fake name, and you can just cut the credit card up before it ever gets used (in my experience, the other credit card doesn’t even need to be activated to get the additional bonus).
-This is easier and less hassle than adding a real person and potentially affecting his/her credit report.
+I suggest that if you’re adding an authorized user solely to receive an additional bonus, you should think carefully about whom you add.
+In my experience, names aren’t actually verified, and you could cut the credit card up before it ever gets used (in my experience, the other credit card doesn’t even need to be activated to get the additional bonus).